symfony/symfony-docs/security.rst

 Fetch the User in a Template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In a Twig Template the user object can be accessed via the :ref:`app.user <reference-twig-global-app>`
+In a Twig Template the user object is available via the ``app.user`` variable
-key:
+thanks to the :ref:`Twig global app variable <twig-app-variable>`:

 .. code-block:: html+twig